Pressure gaps, geometric potentials, and nonpositively curved manifolds: Introduction.

-Notice that when $M$ is type 1 or type 2, $\Sing$ is $T^{1}T_{0}$ or the unit tangent bundle of a (higher dimensional) flat strip containing $T_{0}$, i.e., $T^{1}\left(T_{0}\times\left(-1,1\right)\right)$; see Figure \ref{fig:type1} and Figure \ref{fig:type2} for examples.
-We are ready to state our first result on characterizing the pressure gap.
-We denote a radius $R$ tubular neighborhood of a set $S$ by $N_R(S)$.
+We are now ready to state our first result on obtaining the pressure gap.
+We denote by $N_{R}(\mathrm{Sing})$ the radius $R$ neighborhood of $\mathrm{Sing}$ in $T^{1}M$ with respect to the Sasaki metric (see more details below).